sivanarasimhulu21/DOCKER/Containerization and Deployment of Spring Boot  Application.md

 ## Step 8 : make your containerized application in the runnable state.
 ` docker run -d -p 8080:8080 springbootapp`
+<br><br><br><br><br><br>

 Congratulations!
-By following this documentation, you’ve successfully explored the complete lifecycle of a Spring Boot application — from   development to containerized deployment using Docker.
+By following this documentation, you’ve successfully explored the complete lifecycle of a Spring Boot application — from   development to containerized deployment using Docker.  <br><br><br>

 This project not only showcases practical implementation but also equips you with the skills to adapt, extend, and scale applications efficiently.
-Every step has been designed to ensure clarity, consistency, and reliability across environments.
+Every step has been designed to ensure clarity, consistency, and reliability across environments.  <br><br><br>

 We encourage you to experiment, innovate, and make this project your own.
-If you have any questions, ideas, or need guidance, don’t hesitate to   reach out — your curiosity and feedback are always welcome!
+If you have any questions, ideas, or need guidance, don’t hesitate to   reach out — your curiosity and feedback are always welcome!  <br><br><br>

 Thank you for taking the time to go through this guide.
-We hope you found it insightful, inspiring, and easy to follow.
+We hope you found it insightful, inspiring, and easy to follow.  <br><br><br>